Nuclear Power Information

 - Gal: A unit of acceleration which represents the intensity of seismic acceleration of the foundation/building due to an earthquake

-Investigation of F-6 Crush Zone within the Site Area of Ohi Power Station
+Investigation of the F-6 Fracture Zone in the Site of Ohi Nuclear Power Station